nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `find write test case`<br>
-  Returns any tasks with `write`, `test`, `case`, `testing`, `cases`, `write case`, and any combination of the individual words as part of its description (case insensitive)
+  Returns any tasks with `write`, `test`, `case`, `testing`, `cases`, `write case`, and any combination of the individual words as part of its description (case insensitive).

 ### 2.5.
 Editing a task : `edit`